skil926/Unit2_Python-Project/README.md

 # Unit2_Python-Project
-Game checking if a number is Odd or Even
+Game checking if a number is odd or even and checking divisibility